-How can we not embrace the power of a quality education for every child in every country?
+How can we not embrace the power of a quality education for every child?
+Won’t you join us?

 Documents from UNESCO.new-methodology-shows-258-million-children-adolescents-and-youth-are-out-school